Foreign relations of Rwanda

-Rwanda has diplomatic relations with most members of the United Nations and with the Holy See.
+Rwanda has diplomatic relations with most member countries of the United Nations and with the Holy See.

 Accepting refugees

-Rwanda has accepted tens of thousands of refugees from neighboring African countries like Burundi, the Democratic Republic of Congo, Eritrea, Somalia and South Sudan.
+Rwanda has accepted tens of thousands of refugees from neighboring African countries including Burundi, the Democratic Republic of Congo, Eritrea, Somalia and South Sudan.
 It has also accepted hundreds of African refugees from Israel and Afghan schoolgirls.

 As of 2015, Rwanda hosted 75,000 Burundian refugees according to UNHCR.
 When credible reports surfaced that Rwanda recruited and trained Burundi refugees including children to remove Burundian President Nkurunziza, Rwanda announced to relocate Burundian refugees to third countries.

 Since September 2019, Rwanda has also taken in Libyan refugees and asylum-seekers, operating a refugee center at Gashora, Rwanda, which houses up to 700 refugees from eight African countries (Eritrea, Sudan, South Sudan, Somalia, Ethiopia, Nigeria, Chad and Cameroon) and is financed by UNHCR until 31 December 2023.

 In 2021 Denmark signed a deal to establish an asylum center in Kigali, and since April 2022, the UK has sought to shift its asylum responsibilities, considering Rwanda a safe third country by offering 120 million pounds in economic development programs in return for accepting refugees.